 • Always wear socks while fitting your shoes, unless you don’t wear socks daily, which we believe the majority of you do.

-• Try on both pairs of shoes because your feet might be somewhat different sizes.
+• Try on both pairs of shoes because your feet might be somewhat different in size.

 • Try on the shoes before deciding whether or not to purchase them.
 You won’t need more than a few minutes of walking to figure out how they fit, but don’t be in a hurry.
 Also, bear in mind that they could be a little stiff when you first put them on, but if they’re too stiff, you should try a different size or brand.